BinsonBuzz/unraid_rclone_mount/README.md

 A later script moves files from /mnt/user/rclone_upload to the cloud; to dockers the files are still in /mnt/user/mount_unionfs, so nothing has changed for them.

-Update: delete the teamdrive section if you don't need it

 <b>4.
 Rclone upload script</b>

 I run this every hour to move files from my local drive /mnt/user/rclone_upload to the cloud.
 I have set --bwlimit at 9500K as I find that even that even though this theoretically means I transfer more than google's 750GB/day limit, lower limits don't get me up to this mark.
 Experiment with your setup if you've got enough upstream to upload 750GB/day.